matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 * Engagement with the broader scientific open source community
 * Planning for analysis reuse brings flexibility to leverage tooling ]

 ---
+# Dedicated support for the next decade

+.bold[TODO: Add slide about P5 and funding for the next decade]

+---
 # Summary